Full-time MBA — Class of 2025

 Outcomes by industry

-Financial services continues to be an area of interest for both BS and BA students, with 24% and 17% of graduating BS and BA students working in this industry, respectively.
-Other top industries for the Class of 2024 include:
+Financial services continues to be an area of interest for both BS and BA students, with 18% of graduates working in this industry.
+Other top industries for the Class of 2025 include:

 - Hospitality